Arthur Thomas (composer): Life

+Suicide

 His minor compositions include over 100 songs and duets.
-In 1891 Thomas became engaged to be married; shortly afterwards he showed signs of mental disease, and his career came to a tragic end on 20 March 1892 when he committed suicide by throwing himself in front of a train.
+In 1891 Thomas became engaged to be married; shortly afterwards he showed signs of mental disease, and his career came to a tragic end on 20 March 1892 when he took his own life by throwing himself in front of a train.
 At the time of his death, Thomas was living at 53, Wimpole Street, Westminster.
 He was buried in Finchley Cemetery.

+Critical reputation

 Goring Thomas occupies a distinct place among English composers of the 19th century.
 His music, which shows traces of his early French training, reveals a great talent for dramatic composition and a real gift of refined and beautiful melody.
 Personally the most amiable of men, he was most critical of his own work, never attempting anything for which he felt he was unfitted, and constantly revising and rewriting his compositions.